October 8th, 2007

 What does condo fee cover?

-Maintenance fees in a condominium apartment building covers heat, hydro, water, cable (some cases), common elements, window cleaning, pest control, landscaping, exercise, gym, pool, tennis, squash, billiards, concierge etc. Approximately 35 to 45 per cent of condo fees cover utilities such as gas, hydro and water – items that are always over and above your mortgage and tax payments, irrespective of where you live.
+Condo fees in a condominium apartment building covers heat, hydro, water, cable (some cases), common elements, window cleaning, pest control, landscaping, exercise, gym, pool, tennis, squash, billiards, concierge etc. Approximately 35 to 45 per cent of condo fees cover utilities such as gas, hydro and water – items that are always over and above your mortgage and tax payments, irrespective of where you live.
 Plus, in condominiums, a portion of condo fee takes care of building insurance (condo residents only pay for the insurance costs for their contents).

 Security is another important factor.
 Most modern condominium apartment buildings include 24/7 monitoring, part-time or full-time staff at the front entrance.
 Security costs can represent up to 15 to 17 per cent of condo maintenance fees.
 If you install a security system in a house, you will pay extra for installation and monthly monitoring costs.